ThanakornMix/Freeform-Programming/README.md

 4. Visualizations:
     - Line plots, pie charts, stacked bar charts, strip plots, and an animated choropleth map.
+## Data Source
+This project utilizes the **U.S. Energy Information Administration (EIA) Open Data API** for CO₂ emissions data.
+For more details, visit the [EIA Open Data API](https://www.eia.gov/opendata/).

+### API Key
+To access the EIA API, you need a valid API key.
+Follow these steps:
+1. Register for an API key at [EIA API Key Registration](https://www.eia.gov/opendata/register.php).
+2. Save your API key in a `.env` file in the project directory:
 ## Installation
 1. **Clone the Repository**:
    ```bash